 Patricia joined Watsi on January 28th, 2015.
 Four years ago, Patricia became the 1650th member to automatically support a new Watsi patient every month.
-Since then, 4,181 more people have become monthly donors!
-Patricia's most recent donation traveled 8,800 miles to support Bon, a future doctor from Cambodia, to fund a mastoidectomy.
+Since then, 4,296 more people have become monthly donors!
+Patricia's most recent donation traveled 8,600 miles to support Char, produce seller from Thailand, to fund mobility-restoring surgery on his leg.

 Patricia has funded healthcare for 64 patients in 11 countries.